D4A-2019/Material/README.md

 4. Change directory to this repository
 5. [Install React Native Paper](https://callstack.github.io/react-native-paper/getting-started.html)
 6. Install all dependency using `npm install`
+7. Open your text editor
-7. Start Expo using 'expo start`
+8. Start Expo using `expo start`
-8. Preview it on the web, Android, or iOS
+9. Preview it on the web, Android, or iOS
+10. Happy coding ^_^